HASH GENERATOR

 Is my data safe with this tool?

 Yes.
 Everything runs locally in your browser.
-Nothing is uploaded, nothing stored - your data stays 100% private.
+Nothing is uploaded, nothing stored - all processing happens locally in your browser.

 When should I use SHA-512?